 The generated plan relies on fundamental metrology principles.
 Review these key concepts to ensure your expectations align with manufacturing realities.

-Match the tool to the tolerance band.
+Match the tool to the tolerance band (Test Uncertainty Ratio).

-Surface finish is critical for dynamic seals.
+Surface finish and lay are critical for dynamic seals.

 Sampling cannot inspect quality into the part.

-First Article Inspection (FAI) sets the baseline.
+AS9102 First Article Inspection (FAI) sets the baseline.

 QA workflow for machined components